snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-operation/backfilling/index.md

 :::

-Let's assume you have one schema named `prod` that is used by a regularly scheduled run of a project that uses one our package(s), and you want to introduce a new custom model backfilled with all your historic Snowplow data.
+Let's assume you have one schema named `prod` that is used by a regularly scheduled run of a project that uses our package(s), and you want to introduce a new custom model backfilled with all your historic Snowplow data.
 We are going to first process this model in a `staging` schema before migrating it across.

 ```mermaid
 %%{init: { 'gantt': {'barHeight': 100, 'fontSize': 30, 'sectionFontSize': 30, 'leftPadding': 200, 'numberSectionStyles':3, 'displayMode': 'compact'}}}%%